 - Access the properties returned by resource providers without needing to make individual calls to each resource provider.

-- View the last seven days of resource configuration changes to see what properties changed and when. (preview)
+- View the last 14 days of resource configuration changes to see which properties changed and when.

 As a preview feature, some

 When an Azure resource is updated, Resource Graph is notified by Resource Manager of the change.
 Resource Graph then updates its database.
 Resource Graph also does a regular full scan.
 This scan ensures that Resource Graph data is current if there are missed notifications or when a resource is updated outside of Resource Manager.

 GET to the latest non-preview application programming interface (API) of each resource provider to gather